Assassination of Spencer Perceval: Aftermath

 The justice of Bellingham's conviction was first questioned by Brougham, who condemned the trial as "the greatest disgrace to English justice".
 In a study published in 2004, the American academic Kathleen S. Goddard criticises the timing of the trial so soon after the act, when passions were running high.
 She also draws attention to the court's refusal to allow an adjournment that would permit the defence to contact possible witnesses.
 There was, she maintains, insufficient evidence produced at the trial to determine the true state of Bellingham's sanity, and Mansfield's summing-up showed significant bias.
 Bellingham's claim to have acted alone was accepted in court; Linklater's 2012 study posits that he could have been an agent of other interests—perhaps Liverpool merchants, who bore the main brunt of Perceval's economic policies and had much to gain by his demise.
 Comments by a Liverpool newspaper, says Linklater, indicate that talk of assassination was common in the city.
 It remains unknown how Bellingham gained the funds to spend freely in the months preceding the assassination, when he was not apparently engaged in any business.
 This conspiracy theory has not convinced other historians; the columnist Bruce Anderson points to the lack of any concrete evidence to support it.

+A subscription was raised for the widow and children of Bellingham, and "their fortune was ten times greater than they could ever have expected in any other circumstances", according to Rene Martin Pillet, a Frenchman then living in London.
 In the months immediately following her husband's execution, Mary Bellingham continued to live and work in Liverpool.
 By the end of 1812 her business had failed, and thereafter her movements are obscure; she may have reverted to her maiden name.
 In January 1815, Jane Perceval married Sir Henry William Carr; she died, aged 74, in 1844.

 In 1828, The Times reported that Cornish industrialist landowner John Williams the Third (1753–1841) received a dream warning of Perceval's assassination on 2 or 3 May 1812, nearly ten days before the event, "correct in every detail".
 Perceval himself had a series of dreams culminating on 10 May with one of his own death, which he had while spending the night at the house of the Earl of Harrowby.
 He told the Earl of his dream, and the Earl tried to persuade Perceval not to attend Parliament that day, but Perceval refused to be scared off by "a mere dream" and headed for Westminster on the afternoon of 11 May.